 - With the marker layer still highlighted on the Layers tab of the Format Line Symbol pane, expand the Appearance heading.

 - Click the Form gallery and choose a sample marker that includes a text element.
 The text elements are shown as a 1 in the gallery.

-If you chose a sample marker in step 2 that had only one element, the Element gallery will not appear.
-You will only see the text element graphical properties directly.
+If you chose a sample marker in step 2 that had only one element, the Element gallery does not appear.
+You only see the text element graphical properties directly.